kal40/virtual-desktop-indicator/README.md

 This a simple indicator that shows the current desktop number on the taskbar.

-It is also add keyboard shortcuts to navigate to the exact desktop.
+It also adds keyboard shortcuts to navigate to the exact desktop.

 Most of the code is taken from [VirtualDesktopAccessor](https://github.com/Ciantic/VirtualDesktopAccessor).
 Huge thanks for making this available.